VeereshKumarKavali-peoplelink/library_management/README.md

 -> validation.js file uses "joi" package to validate user & book respectively

 # models folder contains
--> bookSchema which has fields like title (book name), author (author name), description, pages, available, createdAt, updatedAt
+-> bookSchema which has fields like title (book name), author (author name), description, genre, pages, available, createdAt, updatedAt
--> userSchema which has fields like email, password of a user
+-> userSchema which has fields like name, email, password of a user

 # routes folder contains
 -> userRoutes file which routes to Authentication API's through validation Middleware